nbloomf/feivel/README.md

     1 2 fizz 4 buzz fizz 7 8 fizz buzz 11 fizz 13 14 fizz-buzz 16 17 fizz 19 buzz

 **This project is in an extremely experimental state.** It is missing many basic features, poorly documented, subject to breaking changes, unoptimized, and amateurishly written.
-Under no circumstances should it be used by anyone, and the author disclaims responsibility for any Unspeakable Badness that may result from its use. **That said,** the few features it does have seem to work OK and are unlikely to destroy your machine, and I (the author) use it frequently with no problems.
+Under no circumstances should it be used by anyone, and the author disclaims responsibility for any Unspeakable Badness that may result from its use. **That said,** the few features it does have seem to work OK and are unlikely to destroy your machine, and I (Nathan) use it frequently with no problems.
 So be careful and have fun.